cloudpotions/DocuMerge-for-LLMs/README.md

 ## 🧙‍♂️ What Does It Do?

-The **DocuMerge for LLMs** script performs the following tasks:
+## 📜 Features of the Script

-1. **Merges All Files**: Combines all files in the repository (including subfolders) into a single `.txt` file, with each file separated by its name as a section header.
+1. **Handles Folders and Subfolders**: Automatically traverses the entire directory structure.
-2. **Generates Insights**: Creates a second, smaller `.txt` file that provides a detailed overview of the repository, including:
+2. **Organized Output**: Each file's content is labeled with its name for clarity.
-   - **Technologies and Dependencies**: Lists libraries and frameworks used in the codebase.
+3. **Technologies and Dependencies**: Extracts `import` and `require` statements to identify libraries and frameworks used.
-   - **Directory Structure**: Provides a tree-like view of the repository's organization.
+4. **Directory Structure**: Generates a tree-like view of the repository.
-   - **Key Files and Their Roles**: Summarizes important files and their comments or docstrings.
+5. **Key Files and Comments**: Extracts comments and docstrings from Python files.
-   - **Code Statistics**: Counts lines of code and file sizes for each file.
+6. **Code Statistics**: Counts lines of code and file sizes for each file.
-   - **Largest Files by Lines of Code**: Identifies the largest files in the repository.
+7. **Largest Files**: Identifies the largest files by lines of code.
-   - **Functions and Classes**: Extracts all functions and classes from Python files.
+8. **Functions and Classes**: Extracts all functions and classes from Python files.
-   - **Keywords**: Highlights frequently used terms in the codebase.
+9. **Keywords**: Highlights frequently used terms in the codebase.
-   - **Language Distribution**: Breaks down the repository by programming language and shows the contribution of each language.
+10. **Language Distribution**: Breaks down the repository by programming language.
-   - **README Summary**: Summarizes the content of the `README.md` file (if available).
+11. **README Summary**: Summarizes the content of the `README.md` file (if available).
-   - **Issues**: Logs any errors encountered during processing.
+12. **Error Handling**: Logs any issues encountered during processing.

 ---